ZiyiDuan/ZiyiDuan.github.io/source/research/index.md

 >* How do our brains form working memory representations?

 WM can maintain a stable representation in our mind without sensory input for a short time.
 Importantly, WM representation can be reformatted in terms of different goals.
 I am quite interested in how we transform perceptual representations into WM representations and how they change in service of behavioral goals?
+How is the goal-directed reformatting implemented in the brain?
 What is the nature of WM representation?
-How do different brain regions and distributed neural networks contribute to it?

 &nbsp;

 >* How do we use working memory to guide our behaviors?

 WM is well-known for its limited capacity.
 Thus, the challenge is how to select and prioritize part of internal representations within WM for optimally guiding behaviors?
 I am particularly interested in the dynamic resource allocation process.
-How do neural networks contribute to tracking multiple goals across different time?
+For example, how can we track multiple goals across different times?
 What is the computational mechanism underlying the dynamic resource allocation?
+Whether and how can we improve our WM abilities and overcome its constraints?